-Using an innovative, patented multistep conversion technique, the 10-bit ADC10662 and ADC10664 are 2- and 4-input CMOS analog-to-digital converters offering submicrosecond conversion times vet dissipating a maximum of only 235 mW.
+Using an innovative, patented multistep conversion technique, these 10-bit CMOS analog-to-digital converters offer sub-microsecond conversion times yet dissipating a maximum of only 235 mW.
 These converters perform 10-bit conversions in two lower-resolution "flashes", yielding a fast A/D without the cost, power consumption, and other problems associated with true flash approaches.
-In addition to standard static performance specifications (Linearity, Full-Scale Error, etc.) dynamic performance (THD, S/N) is guaranteed.
+In addition to standard static performance specifications (Linearity, Full-Scale Error, etc.), dynamic performance (THD, S/N) is guaranteed.

-The analog input voltage to the ADC10662 and ADC10664 is sampled and held by an internal sampling circuit.
-Input signals at frequencies from dc to over 250 kHz can therefore be digitized accurately without the need for an external sampleand-hold circuit.
+The analog input voltage ADC is sampled and held by an internal sampling circuit.
+Input signals at frequencies from DC to over 250 kHz can therefore be digitized accurately without the need for an external sample-and-hold circuit.

-The ADC10662 and ADC10664 include a "speed-up" pin.
-Connecting an external resistor between this pin and ground reduces the typical conversion time to as little as 360 ns.
+Connecting an external resistor between the "speed-up" pin and ground reduces the typical conversion time to as little as 360 ns for a small linearity sacrifice.